hestiacp/hestiacp/README.md

 ```
 Alternatively, @gabizz has made available a command-line script generator at https://gabizz.github.io/hestiacp-scriptline-generator/ which allows you to easily generate the installation command via GUI.

-Installing development builds
+Installing & testing development builds
 =============================
-In order to install a development build based on the latest published code, you must first have an existing installation of Hestia Control Panel available.
+In order to install a development build based on the latest published code, you should first have an instance of Hestia Control Panel set up.
 If you do not have a server configured, please install the latest stable build using the instructions above before continuing.

 **PLEASE NOTE: Development builds should not be installed on systems with live production data without understanding the potential risks involved.**